cloudmesh-community/fa18-516-08/paper/paper.md

 GDPR imposes collective responsibility on data controllers and data processors for personal data protection.
 Organizations or cloud users who deal with the personal data of their customers or consumers of their applications should be careful in choosing a cloud solution which is GDPR compliant and provides infrastructure and services options which are GDPR compliant.
 Data controllers should have options to define data privacy and security operations within the cloud infrastructure.
 Taking example of AWS as data processor, the resources like EC2, EBS, Amazon VPC all offer operations mechanism for a data controller to configure for robust data privacy and security.
 At the same time, AWS as a data processor needs to disclose in its contract with the data controller the options it provides for data storage and region and site for each chosen services.

-Since data protection is a collective responsibility and design by principle, the data controller will have to keep the following check list when choosing a cloud solution provider:
+Since data protection is a collective responsibility and design by principle, the data controller will have to keep the following check list[@www-aws] when choosing a cloud solution provider:

 * Options to configure resources and desired settings as related to the data Privacy